 Marriage: In wealthier families, months of luncheons, parties, and weekends at the family's finca (country home) generally precede the wedding.
 Brides usually have a despedida de soltera (farewell to singlehood) party, and the groom a bachelor party.
-Guests arrive about 2 days in advance of the wedding, traditionally called the entrada de los realos service, the couple's godparents escort them as children carry 13 arras or gold coins, symbolic of the traditional dowry (money paid by the bride's family to the groom's family.
+Guests arrive about 2 days in advance of the wedding, traditionally called the entrada de los regalos wedding, traditionally called the (arrival of the gifts).

-(arrival of the gifts).
 Monetary gifts are considered bad taste, unless the wedding invitation specifically requests a Iluvia de sobres (rain of envelopes).
 The groom often hires a band to serenade the bride the night before the wedding.